Sharing Your Project¶

 wp command is built into DDEV’s web container.

-This set of steps assumes an ngrok subdomain of
+This set of steps assumes an ngrok domain of

 - Make a backup of your database with